The best iPad 2024 — every model tested and rated

 However, if you need a tablet for creative purposes or even to act as a laptop replacement (which requires the pricey Magic Keyboard), you should consider the premium-priced iPad Pro with M4.
 Both the current 11-inch and 13-inch models are incredibly performant due to packing Apple's top-of-the-line processor.
 And if money is no object, the 13-inch model gives you extra screen space.

 How much storage do you need?
 You can’t upgrade an iPad’s storage after you’ve purchased it, so it’s good to know how much you’ll need beforehand.
-If you plan to store a good amount of high-res videos and apps on your iPad, then the 64GB of storage the base iPad and iPad mini start with might not be enough—though you can upgrade each to 256GB.
+If you plan to store a good amount of high-res videos and apps on your iPad, then the 64GB of storage the base iPad starts with might not be enough—though you can upgrade to 256GB.
 The iPad Air and iPad Pro start with 128GB and 256GB (respectively) and you can upgrade to as much as 1TB to 2TB (respectively).
+The new iPad mini 7 starts with 128GB and you can upgrade up to 512GB.

 Do you want cellular connectivity?
 Having an iPad that can access cellular data networks really improves your quality of life by letting you use Internet-reliant apps wherever you can get a signal.
 However, if you're not planning on taking your iPad on the go, you'll probably be just fine with a simple Wi-Fi-only model.